 I really enjoyed the upscale, which is different for a brewery, but welcoming vibe at Bold Monk.
 Everyone was super friendly.
 Since we weren’t eating, we sat at the bar.
 The service was great and our bartender did a thorough job explaining about the beer.
 Bonus points for no snobbery.

 We felt well taken care of and he continued to check back frequently to see if we needed anything.
 Even though I enjoyed sitting at the bar, and would do it again, I am looking forward to checking out the new beer garden.

 Breweries in Atlanta

-These two breweries were a good introduction to Atlanta based breweries in Georgia.
+These two breweries were a good introduction to Atlanta breweries.
 They couldn’t have been more different but I enjoyed each one equally.
 Before these breweries, I had only been to Ocmulgee Brewpub in Macon.
 Which I enjoyed a lot too.
 I started my Georgia breweries beer quest in February of 2020 and even though I was off to a good start, we all know how 2020 turned out.
 I’m hoping to get back on track for 2021 and working through a few more breweries in Georgia’s.
 Until then…slainte.